curateteaching/digitalpedagogy/keywords/language_learning.md

 their idiosyncrasies and include their learning styles and strategies.
 Because they were expected to use video or photo-editing programs, these students also developed their digital literacy.

+REBECCA: This work around identity would build students' agency as learners.

 ### Nunca había sido tan feliz
 ![screenshot](images/language_learning-nunca.png)